qureshiaquib/qureshiaquib.github.io/_posts/2025-7-29-acs-email-part2.md

 date: 2025-7-29 01:00:00 +500
 categories: [tech-blog]
 tags: [ACS]
-description: "Discover essential setup tips and troubleshooting insights for Azure Communication Service Email service to optimize your production email workflow effectively"
+description: "Discover essential setup tips and troubleshooting insights for ACS Email communication service to optimize your production email workflow with best practices"
 ---

 My Part 1 blog on ACS Email [here](https://www.azuredoctor.com/posts/smtprelay-with-azure-communication-service/) and on MS TechCommunity has gained a lot of attention recently, one of the causes is throttling enforced by the Exchange Online service.
 I’ve got you covered with step-by-step implementation guidance in [part 1](https://www.azuredoctor.com/posts/smtprelay-with-azure-communication-service/) of the blog.
 Since the first blog, I’ve received a lot of questions on certain topics, which led me to create part 2 of the blog.
 These are some common considerations you’ll need once you start using Azure Communication Service SMTP Email for production use cases.